Show up on time:

 Don’t be hesitant to talk to your colleagues or immediate team members.
 After all, you have to sail with them through your job.
 Hence, strike the right conversation with them.
 Don’t just talk about yourself, but also show interest in listening to them.
 Build a bond that will last long.

 The working connections we have with our associates can make us or break us.
-Growing great correspondences with them benefits everybody and makes coming to work a whole lot easier.
+Growing great correspondences with them benefit everybody and make coming to work a whole lot easier.

 Your turn: Do you have any other tips to overcome new job anxiety?
 Or a story to share?